fedor-malyshkin/story_line2_build/README.md

 Full description (and link to other submodules) could be found in [main project page](https://fedor-malyshkin.github.io/story_line2_build/)

 # Disclaimer
-Because I've cancelled my hosting subscription - most links to services are dead.
-However, I decided to keep this repo and don't publish links to it.
+Because I don't have enough time for this project anymore (and I've cancelled my hosting subscription)  - most of the links to services are dead.
+However, I decided to keep this repo and simply don't publish links to it.

-**In fact, I'm a little bit ashamed for some code in it :(((**
+I'm a little bit ashamed for some code in it :(((

+How many projects have suffered this fate!!....

 ## Local testing (with Docker)